YameiW/Gurt_classifierType/README.md

 Code available in python notebook.

 ## Pickle files description
-There are three .pkl files with extracted nominal phrases, contextual embeddings of classifiers after dimentional reduction, and extracted nouns from all three corpora used in the study.
-(Leipzig Corpora Collection)
+There are three .pkl files with extracted nominal phrases, contextual embeddings of classifiers after dimentional reduction, and extracted nouns from all three corpora used in the study (Leipzig Corpora Collection).

 ## Python files
 Three python files: